Chief Keef Shot At Outside Of NYC Hotel In Times Square By 2 Men In Hoodies — Is He OK?

 Ironically, before the shooting, Chief has been involved in an online feud with Tekashi69 but there’s no known connection between that and the incident as of right now.
 Shortly before the terrifying scene, Chief posted a photo on social media that showed him standing in front of a store that sells food.
 “I’m hungry 4:16 a.m.,” he captioned the pic.

+The incident isn’t the first time that Chief has been involved in an unsettling situation.
+He’s had multiple legal issues in the past, including arrests for gun possession and drug possession.
+One of his most recent arrests was for allegedly smoking marijuana in public and for disorderly conduct at a hotel in Georgia back in 2013.
+Eight days later, he was also arrested for speeding.

-While in NYC, Chief was most likely working on his music.
-The talented star recently made headlines for teaming up with 9-year-old rapper, Lil Tay.
+Before the unfortunate situation, Chief recently made headlines for teaming up with 9-year-old talented rapper, Lil Tay.
 The two were seen together at the Adidas: Das Day Block Party show on April 7 in Los Angeles and they are reportedly working on some new music.
 In fact, some are saying Lil Tay could be Chief’s new protegee.

 We’ll definitely be updating this story as we get more details.